 Whether it’s sports betting, casinos, poker or online gambling, Michigan bettors have more choices than ever before.
-GreatLakesStakes.com provides bettors with trusted and up-to-date Michigan-specific gambling information and helps them to place safe and secure legal wagers at the best Michigan online gambling sites.
+GreatLakesStakes.com provides bettors with trusted and up-to-date Michigan-specific gambling information for the best Michigan online gambling sites.

 Part of our mission is to consistently provide up-to-date Michigan gambling news and developments.
 We do that with stories, blogs and social media, and even provide ways to participate in the rule-making process with links to Michigan Gaming Control Board public hearings in which questions, comments and suggestions from the public are permitted and encouraged.